nthieberger/language-data-node-tools/ontology.md

 ## Property: interviewee

-The participant was a respondent in an interview
+The interviewee was a respondent in an interview

 ### Values expected to be one of these types: